-Trump vs. Trump's cabinet
+Trump vs. Trump's Cabinet

-(CNN)Day by day, President-elect Donald Trump is building a White House cabinet and staffing a new government.
+(CNN)Day by day, President-elect Donald Trump is building a White House Cabinet and staffing a new government.
 But if his first round of choices are any indication, he's going forward without a blueprint -- relying on instincts and personal relationships over any grand design scheme or ideology.

 Trump's nominees range from a treasury secretary who spent nearly two decades at Goldman Sachs, the Wall Street giant Trump the candidate frequently ripped as a den of corruption and cronyism, to a potential defense department chief who opposes the use of torture tactics his would-be boss called for during the campaign.
 His choices to lead the EPA and Department of Education support policies that would render their agencies toothless or have them eliminated.